Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Introduction

 As we demonstrate in \autoref{sec:sample_comp}, suitable bounds as in \eqref{eq:Intro_ComplexityFCBound} can be guaranteed if the space $\XX$ and the partially evaluated cost $\{c(\argdot,y)\}_{y\in\YY}$ are sufficiently regular, while the space $\YY$ can be arbitrary, highlighting the adaptation to lower complexity.

 For instance, in the semi-discrete setting, i.e., where $\XX$ consists of finitely many points we infer the parametric rate $n^{-1/2}$ without $\epsilon$-dependency (\autoref{thm:lca_sd}).
 Moreover, under Lipschitz continuous costs on metric spaces (\autoref{thm:lca_lip}) or semi-concave costs on Euclidean domains (\autoref{thm:lca_sc}), our theory implies $\epsilon$-independent rates which are of order $n^{-1/2}$ in low dimensions and slower in higher dimensions, matching those of the empirical OT cost.
 Under sufficiently smooth costs on Euclidean domains, our approach is also capable in asserting parametric rate $n^{-1/2}$ with lead constant in $\eps^{-d/2}$, where $d$ corresponds to the minimum dimension of the two domains $\XX$ and $\YY$, and can be arbitrarily large (\autoref{thm:lca_hoelder}).
-Tailored to the squared Euclidean norm, we also build on bounds by \textcite{Mena2019} and demonstrate that an LCA principle also remains valid for sub-Gaussian measures (\autoref{thm:lca_sg}).
+Tailored to the squared Euclidean norm, we also build on bounds by \citet{Mena2019} and demonstrate that an LCA principle also remains valid for sub-Gaussian measures (\autoref{thm:lca_sg}).

 In \autoref{sec:comput_comp} we show that the Sinkhorn algorithm can be used to compute estimators that also fulfill the bound \eqref{eq:general_LCA_bound}.
 In \autoref{sec:gromov_wasserstein} we confirm, as an application of our theory, that the (entropic) Gromov-Wasserstein distance also obeys the LCA principle.
 In \autoref{sec:sims} we perform diverse Monte Carlo simulations which highlight that the implications of the LCA principle can be observed numerically.
 Lastly, in \autoref{sec:discussion} we discuss possible directions for future research.
-For the sake of exposition most proofs are deferred to \autoref{appendix:proofs}, while \autoref{sec:unif_metric_entropy} contains auxiliary properties on uniform covering numbers.
+For the sake of exposition most proofs are deferred to \autoref{appendix:proofs}. \autoref{sec:unif_metric_entropy} contains auxiliary properties on uniform covering numbers, while \autoref{sec:rescaling_prop} gives various rescaling properties used throughout this work.